On this page

 Note: This step can be pretty challenging, both practically and emotionally.
 On a practical level: read widely, listen to those whose perspectives differ from your own, and share your work, paying close attention to the feedback you receive.
 On an emotional level: be gentle with yourself and get support from others, especially if you find yourself questioning previously important beliefs.

 The word careful is often used to mean cautious.
 Here the word carefully literally means with care and in a caring way.
 This is an important distinction because sometimes inclusivity is thought of as a way of not upsetting anyone.
 That idea is often referred to as being politically correct.
 The focus in these resources is on extending care and consideration for the impact of our work and our words.

 Thank you to Ally Flynn, Media Librarian & Liaison Librarian for Communications, English & Technology from Camosun Library for the suggestion to add this principle.

-Thank you to Ashley Brooks, Coordinator of Out On Campus at SFU; Vivian Ly, President of SFU Autistics United; and David Le and Mitchell Stoddard from SFU’s Centre for Accessible Learning for their feedback and suggestions on all of these writing resources.
+Thank you to Ashley Brooks, former Coordinator of Out On Campus at SFU; Vivian Ly, President of SFU Autistics United; and David Le and Mitchell Stoddard from SFU’s Centre for Accessible Learning for their feedback and suggestions on all of these writing resources.